-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 — Hugh Jackman (@RealHughJackman) October 26, 2016

-In November of last year, Hugh even slammed someone else for sharing Wolverine-themed art simply because Deadpool was also in the piece.
+In November of last year, Hugh even slammed someone else for sharing Wolverine themed art simply because Deadpool was also in the piece.

 @VancityReynolds @RealHughJackman pic.twitter.com/KCMTBSazUw